Organisation and Missions

 Mr. Pierre GRÉGORY, Honorary Vice-Chancellor of the Parisian Universities, Member of the Institut de France

-Mr. Hervé MACHI, Magistrate, General Secretary of the MIVILUDES
+Mr. Hervé MACHI, Magistrate, Vice-President of the Tribunal de Grande Instance de Paris

 MEMBERS IN AN ADVISORY CAPACITY

-Mr. Philippe PARINI, Regional Director of Public Finances in the Ile-de-France region and the Paris département
+Ms Hélène PHANER, General Administrator of Public Finances, Regional Director of Public Finances in the Ile-de-France region

-Mr. Benoît FORÊT, General Secretary of the Chancellerie des Universités de Paris
+Mr. Bao NGUYEN-HUY, General Secretary of the Chancellerie des Universités de Paris

-Mr. Jean-Luc PÉCHEUR, Financial Director of the Chancellerie des Universités de Paris
+Ms Agnès BOUTRY, Financial advisor of the Chancellerie des Universités de Paris

 EXTENDED GROUP FOR MATTERS RELATING TO JOINT OWNERSHIP

-Ms Danielle TARTAKOWSKY, President of Université Paris 8 Vincennes Saint Denis
+Ms Annick ALLAIGRE, President of Université Paris 8 Vincennes Saint-Denis

-Mr. Jean-François BALAUDÉ, President of Université Paris Ouest Nanterre la Défense
+Mr. Jean-François BALAUDÉ, President of Université Paris Nanterre

-Mr. Olivier MONTAGNE, President of Université Paris 12 – Paris-Est Créteil Val de Marne
+Mr. Jean-Luc DUBOIS-RANDÉ, President of Université Paris 12 – Paris-Est Créteil Val de Marne

 The Director of the Académie de Paris